 The fact of the matter is amazing guitars are coming out of all types of brands – from boutique companies to big manufacturers like Martin, Taylor, Yamaha, Fender, and Gibson.

 The trick is knowing where to start!
 For example, if you’re willing to spend $500 on a guitar (and let’s be honest, it takes a lot for most people to do that), then there are dozens of great options available.

 Always select the guitar that reflects your interest so that you won’t waste money for buying something that does not fit your lifestyle.
 Do not rush it and always think it through, do you research and know more about what you are buying because the more you know, the more you can gauge what will be perfect for you.

-With all the guitars available in the market, you can surely find something that will best suit your taste.
-You just need to know your playing style, your body preference, your guitar type preference and choosing your guitar will soon be a breeze!
+With all the best acoustic guitars available in the market, the Taylor 816 Builder’s edition acoustic guitar tops this list.
+If you think this is not for you, you can surely find something that will best suit your taste.
+You just need to know your playing style, your body preference, your guitar type preference and choosing your guitar will soon be a breeze.